Mildred Bendall: Early years

 Born in Bordeaux in 1891, Mildred was the third and youngest child of Manley Forbes Bendall, a highly successful English merchant, and Marie-Blanche-Elisabeth Chrisman.
-Bendall trained as a painter during 1910–1914 at the atelier of local fashionable painter Félix Carme and her work Coin de Salon Bordelais won a first in the 'Peinture au Palmarès de l'Union Féminine de Bordeaux'.
+Bendall trained as a painter during 1910–1914 at the atelier of local painter Félix Carme and her work Coin de Salon Bordelais won a first in the 'Peinture au Palmarès de l'Union Féminine de Bordeaux'.
 Bendall's early paintings emulate the 'Chardinesque' style of her tutor, but nonetheless, show her solid grounding in drawing, technique and composition, which later earned her the respect of Henri Matisse and Albert Marquet.

 In 1920, Bendall gained admission to the 'Salon des Artistes Français' in Paris, which eventually prompted her move to Paris during 1927–1928.
 It was her time at the 'Académie de la Grande Chaumière' in Montparnasse, where the painters of the 'École de Paris' congregated, that transformed her style.
 Her friendship with Matisse in particular left a lasting influence on Bendall and her work.
 She adopted to great effect his 'Fauve' ideas on colour as building blocks for form and space.
 Although Bendall never married, Jean-Gérard Matisse, the son of the painter, did propose to her.